josedelrio85/managerid/README.md

 ##  Usage
-You can use passport's API, on the following endpoint:
+You can use ManagerID's API, on the following endpoint:

 ### `POST` `/id/settle`